Here we are starting the series on HFM Interview questions. We would be presenting 115 frequently asked HFM interview questions in Four-part series

 Question 20 What is trial Balance?

-trial balance is a summary of all the balances of ledger accounts irrespective of whether they carry debit balance or credit balance.
-Since we follow double entry system of accounts, the total of all the debit and credit balance as appeared in trial balance remains equal.
-Usually, you need to prepare trial balance at the end of the said accounting period.
+trial balance is a summary of all the balances of ledger accounts irrespective of whether they carry a debit balance or credit balance.
+Since we follow a double entry system of accounts, the total of all the debit and credit balances as appeared in the trial balance remains equal.
+Usually, you need to prepare a trial balance at the end of the said accounting period.